 Morgan Neville is an Academy Award-winning documentary filmmaker.
 For over twenty years he has been making films about music and cultural subjects including Troubadours, Search and Destroy and three Grammy-nominated films: Respect Yourself: The Stax Records Story, Muddy Waters Can’t Be Satisfied, and Johnny Cash’s America.
 His non-music films include The Cool School, Steinbeck and Shotgun Freeway: Drives Thru Lost L.A..
 Neville has also produced many documentaries, including Pearl Jam Twenty, Crossfire Hurricane and Beauty is Embarrassing.
 In 2014, 20 Feet From Stardom, won numerous awards including the 2014 Academy Award for Best Documentary.
 Most recently, Best of Enemies won an Emmy Award for Best Historical Documentary at the 2017 News and Documentary Emmy Awards.
 The film was also shortlisted for the 2016 Academy Award for Best Documentary Feature.
-Other recent projects include Keith Richards: Under the Influence (Director) and Chelsea Does (Executive Producer), a series of four documentaries with Chelsea Handler for Netflix, and Abstract: The Art of Design, also for Netflix.
+Other recent projects include Keith Richards: Under the Influence (Director), Chelsea Does (Executive Producer), a series of four documentaries with Chelsea Handler for Netflix, and Abstract: The Art of Design, also for Netflix.

 Caryn Capotosto is Head of Productions at Tremolo.
 She joined the team in 2011 as Associate Producer on the Academy Award and Grammy-winning documentary, 20 Feet From Stardom.
-Most recently she was Co-Producer on Best of Enemies, a documentary about Gore Vidal and William F. Buckley Jr. that was shortlisted for the 2016 Academy Award.
-Other recent projects include the 2012 Rolling Stones documentary, Crossfire Hurricane (HBO), The Pacific Standard Time Documentation Project for Getty Foundation in 2012, and a series of 11 short videos for Barbra Streisand and Columbia Records in 2014.
-Independently she has produced several other feature documentaries including Chasing Beauty (2013) and Filmage: The Story of Descendents / ALL (Co-Producer, 2014), and the Rolling Stones documentary, Crossfire Hurricane (HBO, 2012).
+Most recently she was Co-Producer on the Emmy-winning documentary Best of Enemies, a film about Gore Vidal and William F. Buckley Jr. that was shortlisted for the 2016 Academy Award.
+Other recent projects include the 2012 Rolling Stones documentary, Crossfire Hurricane (HBO), The Pacific Standard Time Documentation Project for Getty Foundation in 2012, and Abstract: The Art of Design in 2016 (Supervising Producer for Tremolo, 2016).
+Other feature docs include The Music of Strangers: Yo-Yo Ma and The Silk Road Ensemble (Associate Producer, 2015), Filmage: The Story of Descendents / ALL (Co-Producer, 2014), and the Rolling Stones documentary, Crossfire Hurricane (HBO, 2012).
 Currently she is producing Won’t You Be My Neighbor?
-(Producer, 2018), a feature documentary about Yo-Yo Ma and The Silk Road Ensemble.
+(Producer, 2018), a feature documentary on legendary children’s host, Fred Rogers.